HenryTabima/rails-setup/README.md

 ## Getting started

-this site is build on top of docusaurus, [see respective documentation](https://docusaurus.io/docs/en/next/installation) to getting started with this project.
+this site is built on top of docusaurus, [see respective documentation](https://docusaurus.io/docs/en/next/installation) to getting started with this project.

 ## Contributing